ourresearch/openalex-schema-test/README.md

 # OpenAlex schema test

 This script downloads OpenAlex data files from S3 and copies them to a postgres database.

-It copies the files to the local machine and copies them to the database using scripts in ./sql/tables.
+It copies the files to the local machine and loads them to the database using scripts in ./sql/tables.
-To be safe you'll want about 1TB available on the local machine and 2TB on the database if testing all tables.

 ## Setup

 This script requires python >= 3.8 and boto3 >= 1.18.

+### Space requirements

+The disk space required depends on the number of tables tested at once, and on whether the files are deleted and tables dropped as tests are completed.

+If loading one table at a time, deleting all data files, and dropping test tables (`--threads 1 --delete-files always --drop-tables if_passed`) you will need about 200 GB free on the local machine and 400 GB in the database.

+If you never delete anything (`--delete-files never --drop-tables never`) you will need 1 TB local and 2 TB on the database.

+With the default settings (`--threads 4 --delete-files if_passed --drop-tables if_passed`) you will need 400 GB local and 800 GB on the database if testing all tables.

 ### Heroku